3 Ways to Improve Financial Capability Among Millennials and Gen Z

 One of the best ways to benchmark the successes or stumbles of K-12 financial education is to reflect on the money skills of incoming college students.
-When looking at 2017 research on the financial knowledge, behaviors, and perspectives of young adults, there are helpful new insights, but also consistent deficiencies in the financial capability of first-year college students – financial shortcomings which have unfortunately, not changed much since our last report in 2015.
+When looking at new research on the financial knowledge, behaviors, and perspectives of young adults, there are helpful new insights, but also consistent deficiencies in the financial capability of first-year college students – financial shortcomings which have unfortunately, not changed much since our last report.

 Of the 104,000 incoming college students surveyed in the Next Generation of Financial Capability Report, there is a general lack of financial knowledge, skills, and plans for the future.
 Students are accruing high levels of student loan and credit card debt, displaying a poor understanding of basic financial topics, experiencing financial stress and anxiety, and becoming less proactive in their plans for the future.